secretstartups/handbook/people-group/learning-and-development/Organizational-Change-Management/index.html.md

 ## GitLab OCM methodology

 We are going to define an OCM process that aligns with our values, organizational structure, and ways of working.
+Consider applying aspects of the methodology to change initiatives.
+The methodology does not have to be applied formally but components of it can be considered and reviewed before rolling out change initiatives.

 Key components of GitLab’s OCM methodology:
 1. Develop an agile change plan
 2. Assess the impact
 3. Analyze team member engagement